To report a case or reach an Office of the Chief Medical Examiner investigator for consultation, call our Vermont toll free number – 888-552-2952.

 In these instances, try to contact the personal or attending physician as they may be able to more accurately and completely certify the death.
 If there is no one more appropriate, proceed to Step 3.

 3. Certify the cause of death as accurately as possible.

 All Vermont deaths must be certified using the Electronic Death registry System (EDRS).
 You must enroll prior to reporting.

+This tutorial is designed to familiarize you with death certification and death reporting principles.
 This tutorial does not facilitate enrollment to use the EDRS or address how to use the EDRS application.

 To access the required training modiule for the EDRS or for additional information regarding the EDRS application click here.